pennello/ytcl/readme.md

 Documentation
 -------------
-Simply run `ytcl`.
+Run `ytcl --help` to get started.
 In addition, most of the classes and methods have Pydoc documentation.

 Cross-Platform Support
 ----------------------